-Pregnancy Discrimination Attorney in Katy
+Pregnancy Discrimination Attorney in Fort Bend Couty

-Protecting Pregnant Workers from Unfair Treatment
+Protecting Pregnant Workers from Unfair Treatment in Katy & Surrounding Areas

 Call Shane McClelland at (713) 242-1302 for a free case evaluation to discuss your claim.

 Pregnancy Discrimination Act

 Potential damages under Title VII and the Texas Labor Code’s anti-discrimination provisions for pregnancy discrimination are:

 - Back pay: Consisting of wages, salary, and fringe benefits you would have earned during the period of discrimination from termination to trial

 - Compensatory damages: Allowed for future loss, emotional distress, pain and suffering, inconvenience, mental anguish, and loss of enjoyment of life

 Title VII Violations

+Determining whether your employer is covered under Title VII or the Texas Labor Code’s anti-discrimination provisions can be complicated.
 The Law Office of Shane McClelland can help you make this determination.